 Kluge-Ruhe Aboriginal Art Collection of UVA– No place outside of Australia boasts a more extensive collection of Aboriginal art and artifacts than this UVA-affiliated museum.
 It contains the combined collections of a local businessman and a professor.

-Taste of Virginia Food Tours– Enjoy the three-hour tour of Charlottesville’s best eateries with this food tour operator.
+Taste of Charlottesville Food Tours– Enjoy the three-hour tour of Charlottesville’s best eateries with this food tour operator.
 Samples include locally produced beers and ciders, Southern dishes, and the finest chocolates around.

 Where to Eat